Phone: +33 (0)1 34 86 77 01 | email : info@excilone.com

 Programmable, compact and autonomous, SnapFrost® can be moved to different freezing zones, guaranteeing flexibility, time savings, safety, quality and reproducibility in your freezing operations.

-The PRS slide provides quality control and calibration for immunohistochemical (IHC) staining on a slide.
-It consists of a pretreated slide for IHC with integrated spots comprising primary and secondary surrogate protein targets, each with known antigenic expression levels.
-These polyvalent surrogate antigens (mouse and rabbit) mimic the target antigens of interest.
+The PRS Slide is an on-slide quality control and calibrator for immunohistochemistry (IHC) staining; it consists of an IHC-pretreated slide with embedded spots comprising surrogate primary and secondary protein targets, each with known antigen expression levels; these polyvalent (mouse and rabbit) surrogate antigens mimic the target antigens of interest.

 Tissue control versus PRS, the evolution of quality control in IHC

-Traditional tissue controls have long been the norm in immunohistochemistry but they have limitations: lack of standardization, variability from one batch to another, and risk of misuse.
-PRS slides revolutionize immunohistochemistry by replacing these tissue controls.
+Traditional tissue controls have long been the standard in immunohistochemistry, but they have limitations: lack of standardization, batch-to-batch variability, and risk of misuse.
+PRS slides are revolutionizing immunohistochemistry by replacing these tissue controls.

 How PRS replaces tissue control